Leiden Observatory: Restoration

 The old Observatory building facilities (from 1860s) was restored in the 2010s.
 While not longer the base for the modern Leiden Observatory academically, it does have the astronomical historical items at the facility.
 Also, a solar telescope was crowd funded to provide live optically transmitted images of the Sun to the Visitor center, which is also known to have offered tours.

+Archive

+The archives of the Leiden Observatory and its successive directors, 1829-1992 are held at Leiden University Libraries and are digitally available.